deliasoare/UberRoute/README.md

 - **React**: A JavaScript library for building user interfaces.
 It powers our dynamic and responsive frontend, ensuring a seamless user experience.

-- **Geohash**: A system used for encoding geographic coordinates (latitude and longitude) into a short string of letters and digits.
-It's the heart of our route recommendation system.
+- **Google Maps API** Used to display the world map and show the suggested route

 - **Django Rest Framework**: A powerful and flexible toolkit for building Web APIs, ensuring our backend and frontend communicate seamlessly.